Diyi2020/Diyi2020.github.io/_pages/about.md

 I’m also excited to explore using the __machine learning__ and __quantum computer__ for __scientific computing__, with a focus on condensed matter problems and electronic strucutre.

 Beyond my passion for mathematics and algorithms, I have a deep interest in the sciences, particularly in exploring and understanding quantum phenomena.
 I strive to make daily progress in mathematics, numerical methods, and physical sciences.
-M

 I am organizing a __quantum error correction seminar__ from Spring 2024 to Winter 2025.